alxelerator/dedupUMI/README.md

 ## Command line usage

 Run `./deduplicateUMI --help` to see the built-in help.
+Do not forget to give deduplicate_UMI execution rights (for convenience): `chmod u+x deduplicate_UMI`

 ```
 DedupUMI version 1.4r (2026-03-05)